 - You can search pretty much the whole library—physical and virtual—using Discovery.
 If you want to search a narrow topic in more depth, or search for articles or books beyond the library collection, go to Research by Subject to find specialized research databases on your topic.

 - If you need research help, the reference librarians are here for you.
-You can come by the desk just to the left of the entrance on weekday afternoons, or schedule an appointment with a subject specialist for advanced research, or just drop by the library during the day Monday-Friday and ask for help.
+You can schedule an appointment with a subject specialist for advanced research, or just drop by the library during the day Monday-Friday and ask for help.

 - Library hours are 7:45 am to 1:00 am on weekdays, shorter on the weekend, longer during exams.

 - There are both PCs and Macs available.
 You can print from any computer to any printer.
 Just swipe your Knightcard to retrieve your print jobs.

 - The main floor is a group study area, the lower level is a quiet study area, and the top floor has a mix of both.
 Please talk in the talking areas and be quiet in the quiet areas.